osmdatar/rev-response/doc/resp1.md

-Points would only be removed because of some arbitrary decision on our part that they are somehow not as important as other data components - it is an assuredly far more neutral design decision to simply leave the data in as intact a form as possible, and thereby enable the widest possible range of possible usage.
-Points that are part of other objects can be readily 'filtered' out through judicious use of `c.osmdata` functionality.
+Points would only be removed because of some arbitrary decision on our part that they are somehow not as important as other data components - it is an assuredly far more neutral design decision to simply leave the data in as intact a form as possible, and thereby enable the widest possible range of potential usage.
+Points that are part of other objects can be readily 'filtered' out through judicious use of `c.osmdata` functionality (and simple `!(points$id %in% lines$id)`-type expressions).
 More importantly, OSM demands unique ID labels on all components so that they can always be connected together: all points within a line, all lines which contain any given point, all whatever which are within or contain bits of whatever else.
-We see no need to remove or reduce the ability of `osmdata` to transfer as directly as possible such abilities to assemble and dissemble any and all data components within an `R` environment.
-`osmdata` brings OSM data into `R` it its entirety; the `GDAL` OSM driver does not extract complete data because even with `config` set to full volume, `GDAL` strips all object IDs, and so prevents any ability to assemble and dissemble geometrically distinct components.
+We see no need to remove or reduce the ability of `osmdata` to transfer as directly as possible such abilities to assemble and dissemble any and all data components within an `R` environment.  `osmdata` brings OSM data into `R` it its entirety; the `GDAL` OSM driver does not extract complete data because even with `config` set to full volume, `GDAL` strips all object IDs, and so prevents any ability to assemble and dissemble geometrically distinct components.

 ### Comparison with `GDAL`

-1. ''Performance, comparison'' and speed: With due apology for the dead link mentioned above, the presented figures nevertheless reveal that `osmdata` is indeed >20% faster than `sf/GDAL`.
+1. ''Performance, comparison'' and speed: With due apology for the now-rectified dead link mentioned above, the presented figures nevertheless reveal that `osmdata` is indeed >20% faster than `sf/GDAL`.
 Is `GDAL` very fast?
 Surely so.
 More importantly, are either `sf` or `osmdata` very fast in comparison to the long-standing singular alternative for getting OSM data into R?
 We can't even given numbers, but the answer is yes by factors of thousands.
 Both `sf/GDAL` and `osmdata` are very fast, yet `osmdata` remains nevertheless the fastest.
 Surely